Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Experiment 3: The Role of Variability

 We hypothesize that instances of \aann{}s that provide natural evidence of greater open-slot variability---i.e. evidence that many different adjectives, numerals, and nouns can go in their respective positions in the \aann{} construction---would lead LMs to assign greater likelihood to unseen \aanns{}.
-On the other hand, LMs that only encounter a restricted set of instances might overfit, and be more conservative in extending the coverage of possible \aanns{} to novel combinations of the slot-fillers.
-To test this, we divided our set of 2,301 \aann{}-containing utterances in the BabyLM corpus into two equal subsets---one that contained \aanns{} which were individually highly frequent but restricted in the types of adjective/numeral/nouns, and the other where the \aanns{} were individually less frequent, but showed more variability in those slots.
-We then trained LMs on the BabyLM corpus containing utterances involving either of these two cases. \Cref{fig:variability} shows the resulting average \slor{}s obtained from this experiment, along with those obtained by LMs trained on unablated BabyLM and the \noaann{} conditions.
+On the other hand, LMs that encounter only a restricted set of instances might be more conservative in extending the coverage of possible \aanns{} to novel combinations of the slot-fillers.
+To test this, we divided our set of 2,448 \aann{}-containing utterances in the BabyLM corpus into two roughly equal subsets---one that contained \aanns{} which were restricted in which tokens occur in a particular slot (low variability), and the other where the \aanns{} showed more variability in those slots.
+We obtain these subsets by performing a median split based on the number of unique occurrences in a target slot(s), which resulted in a set of 1224 low and high variability instances.
+We repeated this for all three open slots (adjective/numeral/noun) jointly as well as those slots individually---i.e., 4 different types of target slots and 2 conditions each (low vs. high variability).
+Details about the slot fillers and examples from each set are provided in \Cref{sec:va}.
+We then trained LMs on the BabyLM corpus containing utterances involving either of these two cases. \Cref{fig:variability} shows the average \slor{}s obtained from this experiment, along with those obtained by LMs trained on unablated BabyLM and the \noaann{} conditions.

-From \Cref{fig:variability}, we see that LMs that only saw \aanns{} that were highly variable in their open-slots demonstrated \slor{}s that were comparable and sometimes greater than those obtained by LMs that saw all \aanns{}.
-By contrast, LMs that only saw \aanns{} with low variability were as good as LMs that never saw any \aanns{}.
-Therefore, LMs were sensitive to the nature of range of fillers that went into the construction's open slots, showing relatively greater productivity when they observed evidence that the slots were highly variable.
+We see that the \slor{} patterns of LMs trained on corpora that differed in \aann{} slot-variability lie between the \slor{} values elicited by LMs that never saw \aanns{} and ones that saw every single \aann{} in the original corpus.
+Among these, LMs that saw \aanns{} that were highly variable in their open-slots elicited \slor{}s that were greater than those elicited by LMs that saw \aanns{} with low open-slot variability.
+This was true for all cases except when ``Numeral'' was the target slot, where both variability conditions resulted in roughly similar \slor{}s.
+(We hypothesize that numerals may pattern differently since they may be inherently more fungible than other word classes.)
+Overall, these results suggest that LMs are sensitive to the nature of range of fillers that go into the construction's open slots, showing relatively greater productivity when they observe evidence that the slots were highly variable.
 This is compatible with our hypothesis that slot-variability might affect the extent to which LMs ``permit'' productive uses of a construction.